GFDRR/rdl-standard/docs/reference/codelists.md

 The process_type codelist classifies hazard phenomena by the hazard process to which they relate.
 Hazard phenomena can also be the main hazard to which they relate.
 For more information, see the [hazard_type codelist](#hazard_type).

-> > > > > > > dev:docs/reference/codelists.md

-The process_type codelist classifies hazard phenomena by the hazard process to which they relate.
-Hazard phenomena can also be the main hazard to which they relate.
-For more information, see the [hazard_type codelist](#hazard_type).

-> > > > > > > dev:docs/reference/codelists.md

-The process_type codelist classifies hazard phenomena by the hazard process to which they relate.
-Hazard phenomena can also be the main hazard to which they relate.
-For more information, see the [hazard_type codelist](#hazard_type).

-> > > > > > > dev:docs/reference/codelists.md

-The process_type codelist classifies hazard phenomena by the hazard process to which they relate.
-Hazard phenomena can also be the main hazard to which they relate.
-For more information, see the [hazard_type codelist](#hazard_type).

-> > > > > > > dev:docs/reference/codelists.md

 This codelist has the following codes:

 ```{csv-table-no-translate}